marksverdhei/Advent-of-AI-papers/README.md

 12. Small Languages, Big Models: A Study of Continual Training on Languages of Norway (Samuel et al, 2024) [Arxiv](https://arxiv.org/abs/2412.06484)

 13. Training Large Language Models to Reason in a Continuous Latent Space [Arxiv](https://arxiv.org/abs/2412.06769)

+14. As Good as New.
+How to Successfully Recycle English GPT-2 to Make Models for Other Languages [ACL](https://aclanthology.org/2021.findings-acl.74/)